VortexCoyote/x3tr0v.github.io/_posts/2020-03-09-Specialization.md

 	bool hasMoved = false;
 };
 ```
 In code, a note is purely data and thus is declared as a struct with public members.
-I've also made bass struct called `TimeFieldObject` which is used as a base for all types that's represented on the timefield, such as beatlines for instance.
+I've also made bass struct called `TimeFieldObject` which is used as a base for all types that's represented on the timeline, such as beatlines for instance.
 Keep in mind that I've removed some variables for the sake of keeping it simple and focused.

 The naive way of doing this would be to iterate over every note in the beatmap, and check which ones are on screen and then render them.
 The issue with this approach is that the performance is bound to the size of the beatmap in question, which could be described as a O(n) complexity.
 In this case, we wan't something close to a O(1) complexity, since you should ideally be able to create beatmaps based on all types of songs, which includes longer ones.